-The use of digital devices is more prevalent than ever, so it’s no surprise that eye strain is on the rise.
+The use of digital devices is more prevalent than ever, so it’s no surprise that eye strain and eye fatigue are on the rise.
 Studies find that at least half of all computer users experience digital eye strain.
-There are several other causes behind tired eyes however, including long periods of reading, driving, or other intense use.
-No matter the cause, here’s what you should know about eye fatigue.
+There are several other causes behind tired eyes, however, including long periods of reading, driving, or other intense use.
+No matter the cause, here’s what you should know about eye fatigue, and how to help your tired eyes.

 Why It’s Important to Rest Your Eyes

-Also known as eyestrain, eye fatigue occurs when you spend long stretches of time looking at something without giving the eyes a chance to relax.
+Also known as eyestrain, eye fatigue occurs when you spend long periods looking at something without giving the eyes a chance to relax.
 This is in part because you tend to blink less when you’re using your eyes for long durations.
-But frequent blinking is important for eye health, because it distributes and replenishes tears across the cornea.
+But frequent blinking is important for eye health because it distributes and replenishes tears across the cornea.
 A well-lubricated cornea allows you to see sharply, but when your eyes lack moisture, your vision becomes blurry, which may cause your eyes to strain even more.

-Whether or not it’s due to using digital devices, eyestrain isn’t serious or cause lasting damage.
+Whether or not it’s due to using digital devices, eyestrain isn’t serious or causes lasting damage.
 It can, however, cause uncomfortable symptoms that could interfere with your productivity or affect your daily routine.

 If your eyes are overtired, you may experience the following symptoms: